 - Self-Awareness promotes civility during challenging times.
-Understanding yourself, knowing your strengths and areas for improvement, and recognizing the impact your behaviors have on others - Understand how others can complement one's deficiencies - Ask/seek help when you need it - Establishing and promoting healthy interpersonal relationships with one another and with all members of the education and healthcare team including faculty and clinical instructors - Assume goodwill and think the best of others - Include and welcome new and current colleagues - Communicate respectfully (e-mail, online, phone, face to face) and really listen - Avoid gossip and spreading rumors - Accept that there are some decisions that you may disagree with - Keep confidences and respect others' privacy - Encourage and mentor others - Use respectful language (no racial, ethnic, sexual, age, religiously biased terms) - · Attend meetings and class, arrive on time, participate, volunteer, and share the work - Avoid distracting others (misusing media, side conversations) during class - Avoid taking credit for someone else's ideas/work/contributions - Acknowledge others and praise their ideas/work/contributions - Take personal responsibility and accountability for your actions and learning - Speak directly to the person with whom you have an issue to find a common solution - Share pertinent or important information with others - Uphold the vision, mission, and values of Jewell Nursing - Seek and encourage constructive feedback from others - Demonstrate approachability, flexibility, openness to other points of view - Bring your 'A' Game and a strong work ethic to your work - Apologize and mean it when the situation calls for it learning process.
+Understanding yourself, knowing your strengths and areas for improvement, and recognizing the impact your behaviors have on others - Understand how others can complement one's deficiencies - Ask/seek help when you need it - Establishing and promoting healthy interpersonal relationships with one another and with all members of the education and healthcare team including faculty and clinical instructors - Assume goodwill and think the best of others - Include and welcome new and current colleagues - Communicate respectfully (e-mail, online, phone, face to face) and really listen - Avoid gossip and spreading rumors - · Accept that there are some decisions that you may disagree with - Keep confidences and respect others' privacy - Encourage and mentor others - Use respectful language (no racial, ethnic, sexual, age, religiously biased terms) - Attend meetings and class, arrive on time, participate, volunteer, and share the work - Avoid distracting others (misusing media, side conversations) during class - Avoid taking credit for someone else's ideas/work/contributions - Acknowledge others and praise their ideas/work/contributions - Take personal responsibility and accountability for your actions and learning - Speak directly to the person with whom you have an issue to find a common solution - Share pertinent or important information with others - Uphold the vision, mission, and values of Jewell Nursing - Seek and encourage constructive feedback from others - Demonstrate approachability, flexibility, openness to other points of view - Bring your 'A' Game and a strong work ethic to your work - Apologize and mean it when the situation calls for it

+The learning process can be stressful and challenging at times.
+Frustration may lead to academic incivility.
+Academic incivility is any speech or behavior that negatively affects the well-being of students or faculty members, weakens professional relationships, and hinders the teaching-learning process.
 Academic incivility has negative consequences that are not only detrimental to the physical, psychological, and emotional health of the faculty and fellow students.
 Incivility damages the nursing educational environment overall, making it less effective.
 Uncivil behaviors exhibited while in school may, in turn, be expressed in the work environment after graduation.
 Students experiencing incivility are encouraged to report incivility to their advisor, faculty, or department chair.
 Students may choose to use the anonymous Safety Reporting tool on Nursing Student Essential Brightspace site.